Wisdom tooth infections - Pericoronitis.

-Pericoronitis refers to a bacterial infection located in the tissues that surround the crown portion of a partially erupted tooth.
+"Pericoronitis" refers to a bacterial infection located in the soft tissues that surround the crown portion of a partially erupted tooth.
 Most cases involve wisdom teeth.

-[A "partially erupted tooth" refers to a tooth that has only part way penetrated through the gums.
-This may be a transitory positioning because the tooth is in the process of erupting or, in the case of a partially erupted impacted tooth, a permanent one.]
+This positioning may just be temporary because the tooth is in the process of erupting or, in the case of a partially erupted impacted tooth, a permanent one.

 Where does the term "pericoronitis" come from?